sjg20/u-boot-concept/doc/develop/driver-model/of-plat.rst

       reg = <0xff>;
       compatible = "sandbox,i2c-emul-parent";
       emul0: emul0 {
-         u-boot,dm-pre-reloc;
+         u-boot,dm-all;
          compatible = "sandbox,i2c-rtc-emul";
          #emul-cells = <0>;
       };
    };

-you can see that the child node 'emul0' usees 'u-boot,dm-pre-reloc', indicating that the node is present in all SPL builds, but its parent uses 'u-boot,dm-spl' indicating it is only present in SPL, not TPL.
+you can see that the child node 'emul0' usees 'u-boot,dm-all', indicating that the node is present in all SPL builds, but its parent uses 'u-boot,dm-spl' indicating it is only present in SPL, not TPL.
 For a TPL build, this will fail with the above message.
 The fix is to change 'emul0' to use the same